 We always try to travel in a way that is ethical and leaves the smallest footprint, but we decided that while traveling in Cambodia we would do even more to be sure our money was being spent in the right places.
 Given the country’s heartbreaking recent history, the need is tangible.

 Although the people have seen some of the worst imaginable atrocities in the past 50 years, Cambodians are among some of the happiest people we’ve met.
 They are filled with hope for a brighter future, and there are countless organizations around the country that are bettering their communities.

-We found some pretty incredible companies to support, and want to share ways that you can give back while exploring this beautiful nation.
+We found some pretty incredible eco-friendly companies to support, and want to share ways that you can give back while exploring this beautiful Cambodia.

 We’re not talking elephants balancing on inflatable balls or people jumping through rings of fire.
 This is not that kind of circus.

 The Phare Ponleu Selpak School was founded in 1994 by an art teacher and her 9 young students.
 After the fall of the Khmer Rouge, many returned home from a refugee camp and saw a need for an artistic outlet in the lives of the youth of Cambodia.
 More than 20 years later, this program has 1,200 pupils in this vocational arts training program that is provided free of charge.

 The Phare Circus was created relatively recently, in 2013.
 It provides graduates of the school jobs in hospitality and performance arts, while also giving them competitive salaries and benefits.

 When the Khmer Rouge was in power, the arts were strictly forbidden, and this program in a way has been a way to take back what was lost for a time in history.

 The show we saw was called “Prue” (meaning “chills”).
 The storyline of a group of friends overcoming a fear was cute, albeit a bit underdeveloped.
 The performers and musicians made up for any lack of plot line though.